ManelBrull/xliff-escaping/README.md

 <h3>Technical</h3>
 <p> The solution consists on a combination of backward recursivity and divide and conquer.</p>
 * We use backward recursivity to look for nested tags and escape them.
+We look for the deepest tag and we convert it.
+Then we apply the change to the others tags recursively.
 * We use divide and conquer in case elements are at the same level.
+We take the first opening and closing tag and solve them.
+Then we move to the rest recursively.
+<p> This logic is implemented in the method parseBlock of the class XLIFFwithHTML</p>

+<p> The id attribute for bpt and ept tags are generated from 0..n.
+The first escaped tag will have the 0 id and the n escaped tag will have the n id.
+It's the same for each rid attribute, 0 for the first pair and n for the n pair. </p>

+<h3>Extras</h3>
+* The code works for arbitrary html paired tags.

+<h3> Future Work </h3>
+* This code only works if the first String contains a source tag.
+That has been done in case a String could have multiple source tags, just in case it is not needed to translate everything.
+However, this code only works if there are only one pair of source tags.
+* This code heavily relies on tags syntax like ">", "<", "</*>", etc. If one of that symbols is misplaced, like point something doing "-->" or "<--" the code will crash.